 The Gloucester Upweller

-We have partnered with Maritime Gloucester on the North Shore to pursue an aquaculture pilot project to place an upweller on Maritime Gloucester’s newly renovated main pier in downtown Gloucester.
+Over the course of 2017, we partnered with Maritime Gloucester to pursue an aquaculture pilot project.
+We built and maintained an an upweller on Maritime Gloucester’s newly renovated main pier in downtown Gloucester.
 This exciting educational program to collect water quality data from water entering and exiting the upweller will measure the oysters’ impact on local water pollution.